Nourin04/useless_project_temp/README.md

 ## Team Contributions
-- Fathima Afra A.M: [Specific contributions]
+- Fathima Afra A.M: Deployed the model, created User Interface
-- Noureen AC: [Specific contributions]
+- Noureen AC: Developed the main code
-- Rifana Sherin: [Specific contributions]
+- Rifana Sherin: Uploaded the files and modified the README section

 ---
 Made with ❤️ at TinkerHub Useless Projects